markdavidhughes/cloud-architecture/content/_index.md

 ---
-title: "Welcome to Blowfish! :tada:"
+title: "Welcome to Cloud Architecture."
-description: "This is a demo of the Blowfish theme for Hugo."
+description: "This is my blog about Microsoft 365 and Azure."
 ---

-This is a demo site built entirely using Blowfish.
+Welcome to Cloud Architecture.
 It also contains a complete set of [theme documentation]({{< ref "blog" >}}).
 Blowfish is flexible and is great for both static page-based content (like this demo) or a traditional blog with a feed of recent posts.

 <div class="flex px-4 py-2 mb-8 text-base rounded-md bg-primary-100 dark:bg-primary-900">
   <span class="flex items-center ltr:pr-3 rtl:pl-3 text-primary-400">